gbup-group/IEBN/README.md

 By [Senwei Liang*](https://leungsamwai.github.io), [Zhongzhan Huang*](https://github.com/dedekinds) (* contribute equally), [Mingfu Liang](https://github.com/wuyujack) and [Haizhao Yang](https://haizhaoyang.github.io/).

 This repository is the implementation of "Instance Enhancement Batch Normalization: an Adaptive Regulator of Batch Noise" [[paper]](https://arxiv.org/abs/1908.04008)  on CIFAR-100 dataset.
-Our paper has been accepted for presentation at the Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI-20).
+Our paper has been accepted for presentation at the Thirty-Fourth AAAI Conference on Artificial Intelligence (AAAI-20). ([Paper ID 2627 and Full Accepted Papers List for justification](https://aaai.org/Conferences/AAAI-20/wp-content/uploads/2020/01/AAAI-20-Accepted-Paper-List.pdf))

 ## Introduction
 Instance Enhancement Batch Normalization (IEBN) is an attention-based version of BN which recalibrates channel information of BN by a simple linear transformation.